-After confirming the planned dive depth by pressing the SEL/ESC button, the dive time can be set by pressing the +/UP or -/DOWN buttons.
+After confirming the planned dive depth with the SEL/ESC button, the planned dive time can be set by pressing the +/UP or -/ DOWN buttons.

+In the below image the planned dive time is minimum 17 minutes.

 The start point (17 minutes) is the "no decompression" time.
 The deepest decompression or MB-level stop is also shown as well as the Total Ascent Time.

-NOTE: When the A1 is in GAUGE or APNEA modes, the Planner is disabled and this is indicated by a display like the following:
+NOTE: When the A2 is in GAUGE or APNEA modes, the Planner is disabled and this is indicated by a display like the following: